An erect or spreading shrub to small tree, to 6 metres tall.

-Acacia stricta is an erect or spreading tree to 6 m tall.
 It is found in wet and dry sclerophyll forest, woodlands and heath, on a range of soils.
-It grows all along the NSW coastal and tablelands subdivisions, extending into the south western slopes, and is also in Qld, Vic, Tas and SA.
+It grows all along the NSW coastal and tablelands subdivisions, extending into the south western slopes, as far west as around Albury.
+It grows through the approximate southern half of Victoria (mostly close to the coast) and grows around Mt Gambier and Robe in South Australia.
+It extends into south-eastern Queensland, as far north as Caboolture and also occurs over much of Tasmania.

 The phyllodes (modified leaves) are narrowly elliptic, to linear-oblanceolate, to 14 cm long and to 1.5 cm wide, green to blue-green, sometimes with a small point (mucro) at the apex).

-Flowers are produced in globular heads, up to 5 mm diameter, which are procued in groups of 2 to 4, in the leaf axils; pale yellow to white, occurring in spring.
-Each head can have up to 30 very small staminate flowers.
+Up to 30 very small staminate flowers are produced in globular heads, up to 5 mm diameter, which are held in groups of 2 to 4, in the leaf axils; pale yellow to white, occurring in spring.

 The seed pods are straight, to 10 cm long and 0.5 cm wide.